angulartist/beam-amazon-batch-example/guide/shuffling.md

 **What might this look like on the cluster?**

-Let's say we have a cluster of 3 nodes.
-Each node has a chunk (or partition) of our data and the user code to apply to each element.
+Let's say we have a cluster of 3 worker nodes.
+Each node has a chunk (or partition) of our data and the user code (UDFs) to apply to each element.
 We will get a bunch of key-value pairs on each node, just like that :

 | Worker1  | Worker2  | Worker3  |
 |---|---|---|